 Relevant Concept ➤ Remember to live: Inspired by Inertia’s new campaign

 While Toyota could have been more tactful, their advert was not fully sexist, with the ad not mentioning any form of female stereotype or demeaning the fairer gender.
-Some commenters have even pointed out that the ad actually “belittled” men by comparing their manliness to carrying more than 3 grocery bags at a time.

 As of last night, at around 9:00PM, looking at a sample of 200 comments on the original Toyota video post, only 12% gave a negative review/comment.
 20 comments complained about the ad’s “sexist” overtones.
 Otherwise, 19% of comments were positive while 65% were neutral.